 [Code, Play, Eat, Talk, Make, Code]

-This group is for Teens who are interested in game development, playing with hardware, robotics, web development and other random technology related activities.
+This group is for Teens who are interested in playing with ideas and maybe turning some of them into reality.
+This might be game development, playing with hardware, robotics, web development and other random science and technology related activities.
 Running: Thursdays 6pm to 8pm from the Whangarei Club (Rust Ave)

 For some the goal is to learn how to make games and code in a relaxed environment with others doing the same thing.
 For others it is about working together on questionable projects (current examples include, modifying a vending machine to be vend the unexpected, developing a water tank sensing/reporting device, adding muscle stimulation to a VR game, etc).
 This is not a teacher/student environment, we are all in it together to learn.
 We help each other and generally just have fun as we ramp up our skills.
 Sometimes this is a disaster and confusion but sometimes it’s brilliant.
 Both are important.

 Kevin coordinates and runs the sessions.
 We get a pile of pizza for a shared dinner (plus drinks and fruit) so bring $5+.
 If you would like to join us here is the sign-up form.

 - You do need your own laptop (or lug in a PC).

 - We are using the Whangarei Club in Rust Ave.
 This is across the road from the old Library.
 There is parking for dropping off to the left of the building.